nwdigitalradio/n7nix/DRAWS_CONFIG.md

 ###### More program options

-* After confirming that the core functionality works you can configure rmsgw, paclink-unix or someother packet program that requires direwolf ie.:
+* After confirming that the core functionality works you can configure rmsgw, paclink-unix or some other packet program that requires direwolf ie.:

 ```bash